North American blizzard of 2003: Impact

 Parts of the Baltimore suburbs were some of the hardest hit areas of the blizzard.
 Snowfall totals in the towns immediately north of the city were estimated at between 38"-40" while the downtown city center recorded only 28" of snow.
 The difference in reported totals resulted in conflicting reports received by the Department of Transportation.
 This confusion in communications resulted in the towns with the highest amounts of snow receiving delayed assistance in the cleanup while the major roadways into and out of the city were cleared.

-Most Washington, DC area television stations had wall-to-wall coverage from Saturday morning through Monday evening, only stopping briefly overnight.
+Most Washington, D.C. area television stations had wall-to-wall coverage from Saturday morning through Monday evening, only stopping briefly overnight.
 Even overnight, they had constant information bars on the screen with the latest forecasts and emergency information.
 The University of Maryland baseball team was stranded in Florida for an extra 3 days following a tournament at Stetson University due to all flights being canceled in the Baltimore/DC area.
 The city of Albany, New York was shut down for three days.

 Many school districts affected by the blizzard closed schools for the week.
 The amount of snow accumulating on the roads forced some snowplows to plow the snow into parking lots, further contributing to school closures.
 Many schools announced during the storm that their facilities would be closed for the duration of the week following the storm.
 The University System of Maryland announced on Sunday, February 16 that their campuses would not reopen until Monday, February 24.
 The extended closure of school districts due to this storm exacerbated the task of scheduling make-up days for the affected students, as most of these districts had already used all of their previously allocated days on storms earlier in the winter.
 Some districts in New Jersey ended the school year as late as June 30, 2003.